 Give free stuff.
 If you’re a musician, you may give your fans download cards at your gigs, free music, or even a free gig.
 In return, ask them if they’d be interested to purchase your Limited Edition CD or merch.
 You may also give them free e-books or music online in exchange for their e-mail address (which you will use later for further marketing your music).

+The first thing you need to know when it comes to marketing psychology is connection.
 If we have a connection with the person asking us to do a favor (buying our products, liking our latest video), we’re more likely to do it without much thought.
 It’s also why brands hire celebrities to endorse their products – so that people will transfer their love for the celebrities to the products they’re endorsing.

 How can you make connection work for you?